-New bird flu outbreaks reported in Germany, Switzerland, Austria
+New bird flu outbreaks reported in Germany and Switzerland

 In Berlin, the federal agriculture minister, Christian Schmidt, said the government had set up a crisis management desk.

-The Austrian Agency for Health and Food Safety confirmed a second outbreak at a chicken farm in its western Vorarlberg province close to the German and Swiss borders and said 4,000 would be culled.
+A second outbreak in Austria at a chicken farm in its western Vorarlberg province close to the German and Swiss borders was not yet clearly established following the analysis of a second sample, the provincial minister of agriculture said.

+While samples taken on Thursday detected the virus, samples on Friday failed to deliver a clear result, minister Erich Schwaerzler said.
+"I ordered new samples be taken for another analysis and I expect a clear result on Monday."

 An Austrian poultry farm close to the chicken farm had tested positive for H5N8 on Friday.

-A protection zone with a radius of at least 3 km and a surveillance zone with a radius of at least 10 km around the infected holdings will be created to keep migrating birds from transmitting the disease to farm poultry.
+A protection zone with a radius of at least 3 km and a surveillance zone with a radius of at least 10 km around the two holdings have been created to keep migrating birds from transmitting the disease to farm poultry.

 Bird flu was also confirmed in dead birds along Lake Geneva in Switzerland on Saturday.